 What to Expect

 Gathering to worship on Sunday is a highlight here at Christ Redeemer, and we hope you'll come and join us!
-We know that visiting for the first time might seem a little intimidating if you don’t know what to expect.
-We’ve tried to anticipate some of your questions and offer the following information.
+We know that visiting a church for the first time might seem a little intimidating.
+Here's what to expect at a Sunday gathering of Christ Redeemer. if you don’t know what to expect.

 How Should I Dress?